open-oni/open-oni/docs/install/docker.md

 # If you want to truly start fresh, do this instead
 # docker-compose down -v --rmi all

-# This ENV directory holds all the cached python libs
+# ENV is the Python virtual environment which persists until deleted or
+# manually reinstalled
 sudo rm ENV/ -rf

 # Triple-check your overrides!